ypid/seafile-wiki/Seafile-server-data-backup-and-recovery.md

     ---- data/  contains backups of the data directory
     ---- markers/ contains the finish marker file for each backup

+The following steps assumes you pull the backup data from machine A on machine B. You can also copy the data on machine A to machine B by mounting the backup destination via NFS or Windwos share.

 ### Backing up Databases ###

 **MySQL**